The miniDSP Device Console¶

 The miniDSP Flex presets will not be converted to the Flex (DL).
 When reconnecting, you can choose to either restore all presets to their default values or to use existing Flex (DL) presets.

-Be sure to use the Flex (DL) version of the manual/help after you have converted.
+Be sure to use the Flex (DL) version of the manual/help after you have completed the upgrade.